 Tim and Jeannette have the dubious distinction of sharing the last name Friesen with certain other Team members (Tim is Dan’s “little” brother).
 Tim spends the school year as a high school music teacher in Molalla, Oregon, and is occasionally known to burst into song on tour in places other than the shower!
 Jeannette works part time in the office helping travelers over the phone and generally keeping us organized!
 Tim and Jeannette currently lead summertime walking adventures in Ireland and Great Britain, and are looking forward to the time when they can leave their day jobs behind and hit the trail on a year-round basis.

-Russ Isom and Scott Isom are a father/son team who share a passion for the outdoors and serving people.
-Russ grew up on a farm in Oregon’s Willamette Valley, and when he decided to follow a calling into church ministry with his wife Judy in Milwaukee, Oregon, Scott was one of the many good things that resulted.
-Scott ultimately followed his dad’s footsteps into the ministry and currently lives in Puyallup, Washington, with his wife Debbie and their three girls.
-Russ and Scott love to hike and backpack, and enjoy athletics of almost any kind.
-They’ve trekked the Pacific Crest Trail from the California-Oregon border to Canada, and climbed several of the Pacific Northwest’s Cascade Range peaks.
-These two know how to have a good time, and have spent their careers including others in the fun.
-They both look forward to sharing the Adventure with some of the best travelers on the planet!
+Scott Isom has a passion for the outdoors and serving people.
+Scott currently lives in Puyallup, Washington, with his wife Debbie and their three girls.
+Scott loves to hike and backpack, and enjoys athletics of almost any kind.
+He’s trekked the Pacific Crest Trail from the California-Oregon border to Canada and climbed several of the Pacific Northwest’s Cascade Range peaks.
+Scott knows how to have a good time, and has spent his career including others in the fun.
+He looks forward to sharing the Adventure with some of the best travelers on the planet!